 Accounting Administrator Program Outline & Career Information

-Accounting and Payroll Administrators calculate, prepare, and issue bills, invoices, account statements and other financial statements according to established procedures, using manual and computerized systems.
+An Accounting Administrator calculates, prepares, and issues bills, invoices, account statements and other financial statements according to established procedures, using manual and computerized systems.
 Other duties include, processing, verify and balance financial records and business transactions, such as accounts payable and receivable, and enter date into ledger or computerized system.
-They are employed by banks and other financial institutions, insurance companies, federal, provincial and municipal governments, accounting and bookkeeping firms, retail stores, manufacturing establishments.
+Accounting Administrators are employed by banks and other financial institutions, insurance companies, federal, provincial and municipal governments, accounting and bookkeeping firms, retail stores, manufacturing establishments.
 Commonly used job titles include accounting clerk, accounts payable clerk, accounts receivable clerk, audit clerk, billing clerk, tax clerk, finance clerk, budget clerk, billing clerk.
 Accounting clerks are usually paid a salary and typically work 9 to 5, Monday through Friday.

 Accounting Program Length

 Theory (In school – includes testing) 26 weeks

 This module will provide students with an overview of Microsoft Office and create skills that permit them to work with several MS modules as they relate specifically to project management.
 Students will develop skills in Microsoft Office, Excel, Power Point, MS Project and Outlook.

 Business Communications / Interpersonal Skills

 This module will provide student the tools to develop the business English and interpersonal communication skills necessary to function in the modern business setting.
 This module provides a review in English grammar, sentence structure and punctuation as they apply to business communication.
 Students will also learn effective interpersonal communication skills for managing personal and working with co-workers.